kspkritika/SCL_3_beer/README.md

 95 Bottles of Beer on the wall, take one down, pass it around.

 94 Bottles of Beer on the wall, take one down, pass it around.

+93 Bottles of Beer on the wall, take one down, pass it around.